Skip to content

 My Verdict: 4.3 / 5

-If your team has outgrown spreadsheets and you need relational data management with automation and multiple views -- and you are willing to pay for it -- Airtable is still the best tool for the job.
+If your team has outgrown spreadsheets and you need relational data management with automation and multiple views -- and you're willing to pay for it -- Airtable is still the best tool for the job.
 Just go in with eyes open about what each tier actually gives you, and budget accordingly.

 Comments (3)